berksudan/YTU-Bologna-English-Curriculum-Scraper/README.md

 }
 ```

-+ If you are using a GNU/Linux operating system, you can directly run by running the following Bash command:
++ If you are using a GNU/Linux operating system, you can directly run by executing the following Bash command:

 ```bash
 chmod u+x ./run.sh && ./run.sh